packagist/private-packagist-docs/docs/dependabot-for-private-packagist.md

     password: ${{secrets.PRIVATE_PACKAGIST_PASSWORD}}
 ```

-Replace the Composer URL `https://repo.packagist.com/acme/` with your own organization's Composer URL on packagist.com.
+Replace the Composer URL `https://repo.packagist.com/acme/` with your organization's Composer URL on packagist.com.
 In the example, the repository URL is for the organization on Private Packagist Cloud with the name `acme`.

 To grant Dependabot access to the packages on Private Packagist, you need to provide the secret `PRIVATE_PACKAGIST_PASSWORD` in your GitHub repository.
-In Settings under the section “Security,” there is “Secrets and Variables” for Dependabot.
+In Settings, under the section “Security,” there is “Secrets and Variables” for Dependabot.

 ![Dependabot Secrets](/Resources/public/img/docs/articles/dependabot-secret.png)